Suraj-Bhor/100-Days-of-ML-Code/README.md

   * Movie Recommendations in BigQuery ML.
   * Running AI models on Kubeflow.
 * Finally, finished with the course and earned the [certificate](https://www.coursera.org/account/accomplishments/records/ZFPGRWCQHN9Q).

+## Day 40: 18<sup>th</sup> May 2020 : Revisting Pandas.
+* Went through the basics of Pandas.
+* Revised some concepts such as Series, Dataframes, Lambda functions, Indexing and reindexing in Pandas.
+* Did some exercises in Google Colab.